bianca9901/zen-zone/README.md

 #### CSS
 ![Css error checker](documentation/css-checker.png)

-#### No errors were returned when passing through the official [W3C validator](https://validator.w3.org/) for the html.
-No errors were found when passing through the official [Jigsaw](https://jigsaw.w3.org/css-validator/validator.html.en) validator for css.
 ---
 ## Accessibility and performance scores
 I used [lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) to get approval that the site is performing well and that it is accessible.